 Your paper can only be considered by one journal at a time.
 If you’ve received more than one transfer suggestion, please select the one that’s most appropriate for your article.

 We can’t guarantee an immediate decision.
 This is because your paper will need to be thoroughly assessed by the editor of the new journal.
-Editors can consider any reviewer reports that have been transferred with your article.
-However, they may also decide to begin a new round of peer review, which will add to the time it takes before you receive a decision.
+They may decide to begin a new round of peer review, which will add to the time it takes before you receive a decision.

 We recommend that you revise your manuscript, taking into account any reviewer comments you’ve already received.
 Before completing your transfer, please replace your manuscript file with the revised version.
 We also recommend that you upload a file detailing how you’ve responded to the reviewer comments from your original submission, as this will help the new editor in assessing your submission.

 There are a number of questions to consider before choosing which journal to submit your work to.
 Indexing and Impact Factors are important for some researchers, but you should also consider a journal’s aims, scope, and readership.
 To find this information, please visit the journal’s web page by clicking ‘Find out more’ in the transfer email.